Charity Commission Business Plan 2021 to 2022

 11. Charity Commission updates

-The Charity Commission has recently appointed a new Chair and published its Business Plan for 2022/2023, which includes a commitment to strengthen visibility and engagement in Wales. ...
-The Charity Commission will be running a FREE event at this years gofod3 with An Introduction to the Revitalising Trusts Programme.
+The Charity Commission has recently appointed a new Chair and published its Business Plan for 2022/2023, which includes a commitment to strengthen visibility and engagement in Wales.
+The new Chair of the Commission is Orlando Fraser QC .
+WCVA's CEO, Ruth Marks, attended an introductory meeting with Orlando Fraser in May and we look forward to ...

 Charity Commission.
 The Charity Commission has released its Business Plan for 2023-2024, shaped around four key priorities.
 According to the Commission, the plan is a 'transition plan', and aims to deliver against the commitments made in the last year of its current strategy, while setting it up to deliver a new strategy from 2024.